Veg Buffet

 You may have Homemade wheat Paratha, chapati, or rice with palak paneer.

-Healthy Palak Paneer is a gluten-free recipe that is made using fresh spinach or palak leaves (boiled and blended in a paste) with paneer added to this palak gravy.
+This Palak Paneer Recipe is a gentle twist to traditional palak paneer and is made using fresh spinach or palak leaves (boiled and blended in a paste) with paneer added to this palak gravy, all without adding any cream.
 It is one of the most popular main courses of Indian cuisine made in winter.
-Winters are absolutely dull without green leafy vegetables like methi, palak, saag, and bathua.

 5 from 1 vote